MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 ## Type equivalence and compatibility

-Type equivalence is not defined in M. An M implementation may optionally choose to use its own rules to perform equality comparisons between type values, in which case `true` or `false` should be returned, as the implementation deems appropriate.
-Otherwise, comparing two type values for equality should evaluate to `false`.
+Type equivalence is not defined in M. An M implementation may optionally choose to use its own rules to perform equality comparisons between type values.
+Comparing two type values for equality should evaluate to `true` if they are considered identical by the implementation, and `false` otherwise.
 In either case, the response returned must be consistent if the same two values are repeatedly compared.
+Note that within a given implementation, comparing some identical type values (such as `(type text) = (type text)`) may return `true`, while comparing others (such as `(type [a = text]) = (type [a = text])`) may not.

 Compatibility between a given type and a nullable primitive type can be determined using the library function `Type.Is`, which accepts an arbitrary type value as its first and a nullable primitive type value as its second argument: